Frequently Asked Questions

 Once you issue the command, you should receive a job id and 2 output files, one for standard output and one for standard error, in traditional UNIX fashion.

-For more details and examples on how to run jobs, please see the Running a Job on the HPCC Cluster page.
+For more details and examples on how to run jobs, please see the Running a Job on the HPC Cluster page.

 How do I report a problem with a job submission?